ilent2/otslm/docs/Examples.rst

 Examples
 ########

 The toolbox has a range of examples in the ``examples`` directory.
-This documentation contains more detailed information about the following
-examples:
+Additional information is provided here for some of these examples.

 .. toctree::
    :maxdepth: 1